maxkemzi/helping-hand/README.md

 # Helping Hand

+Stack used: React, Redux Toolkit, TypeScript, Formik.

-A question and answer web app for everyone.
+A question and answer web app for everyone.\
+Feel free to contribute :)